-- Never use a metal ladder near powerlines. - Watch for power lines and don't risk contact using ladders, scaffolds, antennas, pool skimming rods, tree trimming equipment, long-handled paint rollers, irrigation pipes or anything else that might conduct electricity. - Place ladder on the opposite side of the roof from where the electric service wires connect to your house. - Install rooftop antennas where they will not fall on or touch electric lines (approximately 2 times the antenna's total length from the line). - Check trees or shrubs for electric wires before trimming. - Be sure fixtures and light bulbs used outside are approved for outdoor use. - Allow at least 10 feet between a plant and an underground power line. - Use an electric lawn mower on dry grass only.
+- Never use a metal ladder near power lines. - Watch for power lines and don't risk contact using ladders, scaffolds, antennas, pool skimming rods, tree trimming equipment, long-handled paint rollers, irrigation pipes or anything else that might conduct electricity. - Place ladder on the opposite side of the roof from where the electric service wires connect to your house. - Install rooftop antennas where they will not fall on or touch electric lines (approximately 2 times the antenna's total length from the line). - Check trees or shrubs for electric wires before trimming. - Be sure fixtures and light bulbs used outside are approved for outdoor use. - Allow at least 10 feet between a plant and an underground power line. - Use an electric lawn mower on dry grass only.
 Always wear shoes. - Never do your own electrical repairs.
-Call a professional. - Here's a reminder that when working on projects outside, stay 10-20 feet away (the further the better) from overhead power lines while handling ladders, pole extended chain saws or equipment that could inadvertently touch the lines.
+Call a professional. - Here's a reminder that when working on projects outside, stay 10-20 feet away (the further the better) from overhead power lines while handling ladders, pole extended chain saws or equipment that could inadvertently touch the lines. - Don't make direct contact with the victim. - Shut off power at its source (fuse box or circuit breaker panel). - Call 911 and begin CPR. - If you must make contact with the victim before the power source is shut off, do so with a non-conductive material such as rubber, plastic or glass.
+Do not stand on a wet surface.
+Have dry hands.